Victor Umeh: Political career

+Honours

-An avowed defender of true tenets of Democracy, Umeh has received several awards and chieftaincy titles in recognition of his strong belief in the cause of justice.
-Umeh has over 40 chieftaincy titles which include Ohamadike, MMA Agha Ndigbo, Ibobo Aguleri, Ochiagha, Dikeanagbalizu and Jagaban Shinkafi.
+Umeh has received several awards and more than 40 chieftaincy titles including Ohamadike, MMA Agha Ndigbo, Ibobo Aguleri, Ochiagha, Dikeanagbalizu and Jagaban Shinkafi.

 Umeh was among the 492 Eminent Nigerians appointed by President as Delegates to the 2014 National Conference.
 At the National Conference, Umeh shone like a million stars canvassing Matters of special interest to Ndigbo and for enthronement of Equity and Fairness in Nigeria.
 At the end of the Conference in August 2014, Umeh was decorated with a Medal of Recognition by President for his esteemed participation and quality Contributions to the National Conference.

 On 29 September 2014, the President of the Federal Republic of Nigeria, Dr Goodluck Jonathan, decorated Umeh with the National Honour of Officer of the Order of the Federal Republic, OFR in appreciation of his numerous contributions towards the development of the nation and particularly in his efforts in helping to deependemocracy and rule of law in Nigeria.

 On 6 June 2015, Umeh handed over the party to a new leadership of APGA following the end of his second term in office as the National Chairman of APGA.

 Umeh was elected to represent Anambra Central Senatorial District on 13 January 2018 after protracted litigation.
 He was sworn in to represent his people on 18 January 2018 by the Senate President, Dr. Abubakar Bukola Saraki, CON in the 8th National Assembly of the Federal Republic of Nigeria.

 At the National Assembly, Senator Umeh was a strong Voice for equity and fairness for all people and different parts of Nigeria.

-Umeh is a silent philanthropist contributing money to the cause of the less privileged in society and has currently about 220 indigent Students on his scholarship scheme up to university level, through his Education Foundation - Victor Umeh Education Foundation (VUMEF).
+Umeh is a philanthropist contributing money to the cause of the less privileged in society and has currently about 220 Students on his scholarship scheme up to university level, through his Education Foundation - Victor Umeh Education Foundation (VUMEF).

-His foundation which is thirteen years old has produced several graduates and postgraduates including 3 Doctorate degree holders, Masters degree holder, etc.
+His foundation which is thirteen years old has produced several graduates and postgraduates including 3 Doctorate degree holders, Master's degree holder, etc.

 In 2018 alone, Umeh awarded 76 scholarships from first year to indigent but brilliant students, a minimum of 10 students each from the seven Local Government Areas in the Anambra Central Senatorial District.
 Despite not being re-elected back to the Senate in 2019, he transferred the scholarships to his Education Foundation and the students are still pursuing their studies in medicine and surgery, pharmacy, engineering, architecture, accountancy, management, banking & finance, economics, law, surveying and social sciences.

 Umeh is a Paul Harris Fellow of Rotary International since 2007.

 He was initiated into the Ancient and Noble Order of Knights of St. John.